joemoose/dungeoneers.d20/docs/character.md

 Is your character musclebound and insightful?
 Fortunate and charming?
 Nimble and hardy?
 Attribute scores define these qualities—your character’s assets and weaknesses.

+Strength and Dexterity are your physical attributes.
+Intelligence and Willpower are your mental attributes.

 Strength is a prime attribute for combat.
 Dexterity serves stealth and thievery well.
 Intelligence is essential to exploration and scholarly pursuits.
 Casting spells or leading others requires Willpower.

 - Roll **2d6+4** five times, noting the results.
 Assign the lowest value to LUCK and the other four as you prefer to your STR, DEX, INT, and WIL.